California Elder Abuse and Neglect Law

 - Poor Personal Hygiene

 In cases involving facilities that do not provide "skilled" nursing care, including residential care facilities or assisted living facilities, those facilities therefore are not required to maintain care plan.
-The day-to-day care provided by a licensed facility is heavily regulated by the State of California and can provide a solid foundation to build a case under the Act.
+The day-to-day care provided by a licensed facility is heavily regulated by the State of California and can provide a solid foundation to build a case under the California elder abuse and neglect law.

-Also, all skilled nursing facilities are evaluated yearly by the California Department of Public Health, the results of which are available to the public.
+Also, all skilled nursing facilities in San Diego and elsewhere in the state are evaluated yearly by the California Department of Public Health, the results of which are available to the public.
 A case can take on new significance if you discover there have been several other reported falls in the previous year.

 Who Can Sue For Elder Abuse?